What is an apron belly and how can you get rid of it?

 Radiofrequency

-Radiofrequency is a non-invasive skin tightening procedure that may help improve apron belly after pregnancy or weight loss.
+Radiofrequency is a non-surgerical skin tightening procedure that may help improve apron belly after pregnancy or weight loss.
 This procedure uses heat to stimulate collagen production, which helps firm and plump skin.

 Keep in mind that radiofrequency is not a magic bullet for loose skin.
-It helps improve skin laxity, but it won’t shrink inches of excess hanging skin.
-Still, radiofrequency may be helpful for people with mild apron belly or those who want to supplement other strategies for getting rid of apron belly.
+It helps improve skin elasticity and firmness, but it won’t shrink inches of excess hanging skin.
+Still, radiofrequency may be helpful if you have a mild apron belly and can sometimes be used alongside other strategies.

 Cryolipolysis

-Cryolipolysis, also known as fat freezing, is another noninvasive procedure that could help improve apron belly caused by obesity or excess belly fat.
-However, it is usually used for localized fat reduction.
-This treatment can help reduce abdominal subcutaneous fat tissue — fatty tissue under the skin — by freezing and killing fat cells in a targeted way.
+Cryolipolysis, also known as fat freezing, is another procedure that could help improve apron belly caused by obesity or excess belly fat.
+This treatment can help reduce subcutaneous fat tissue in the abdomen — fatty tissue right under the skin.
+It works by freezing and killing fat cells in specific areas of the body.

-In one small study, more than 95% of cryolipolysis patients reported improvements in lower belly fat after treatment.
-However, it’s important to have realistic expectations.
-Cryolipolysis won’t completely get rid of an apron belly if you have obesity, but it may help reduce small amounts of belly fat that remain under the skin after weight loss.
+In one small study, more than 95% of people who had cryolipolysis reported improvements in belly fat 16 weeks after treatment.
+But it’s important to have realistic expectations.
+Cryolipolysis won’t completely get rid of an apron belly if you have obesity and might not be helpful if your apron belly is due to excess skin, but it may help get rid of small amounts of belly fat that remain under the skin after weight loss.

 Hydration